Website / Blogging Resources

 FreshBooks – A cloud-based accounting program that’s built specifically for small businesses.
 It’s easy to use and integrates with just about everything.
 Send invoices automatically and receive payment online.
 Perfect!
 Monthly cost depends on which plan you use.
 Free or $19.95/month and up ($19.95 is enough for most smaller businesses).
 Use my affiliate link and your first month on a paid account is FREE!

-WorkFlowy – Strange name but a cool product.
-Everything is saved in one place, it backs up to Dropbox daily, and you can work on everything all at once.
-I use this for all the stuff I’m working on so I don’t have to jump back and forth between separate documents that are saved in different places - and even better, clients have total access to everything to answer questions, upload documents, follow progress, etc.
+Trello – Strange name but a cool project management product.
+Everything is saved in one place (attachments, notes, images), it integrates with Dropbox / Google Drive, and you can work on multiple projects without getting things confused.
+I use this for all client projects so I don’t have to jump back and forth between separate documents and emails that are saved in different places - and even better, clients have total access to everything to answer questions, upload documents, follow progress, etc.